|FACULTY OF ENGINEERING|

 All applicants whose native language is not English are required to satisfy the English proficiency requirement as described in the application procedures listed in this calendar.

-Possession of the minimum requirements does not automatically ensure acceptance.
+Possession of the minimum requirements does not automatically ensure acceptance to the degree program.

 Candidacy: Admission to graduate study does not imply admission to candidacy for a degree.
 The candidacy of a student normally will be determined within the second year after initial registration in the doctoral program.